Siuumanth/Mini-Games/GameRules.md

 Game 2: Slot Machine
--This is a single player game
+- This is a single player game
--It is a replication of a real life slot machine -Players can deposit some money, and choose how much money to bet on a spin.
+- It is a replication of a real life slot machine
+- Players can deposit some money, and choose how much money to bet on a spin.
--If they are lucky and they get the same symbols in a row, if they win their bet gets multiplied to a particular number and they get rewarded.
+- If they are lucky and they get the same symbols in a row, if they win their bet gets multiplied to a particular number and they get rewarded.

 Game-3: Number guesser
--Guess this is self explanatory
+- Guess this is self explanatory